 For us, the starting point is providing a secure reliable system through which land professionals can search, lodge and update survey plans, electronically.
 That system is Landonline, and using Landonline’s e-search and e-survey functions, surveyors, can prepare and lodge surveys– or cadastral survey datasets (CSDs) – all from their own offices.
 Once we’re satisfied the lodged plan meets the legal requirements, we ‘deposit’ it and produce a certificate of title (or computer register).
 The plan is then an official record within the cadastre.

-Only licensed cadastral surveyors can carry out cadastral surveys and we closely manage survey standards to ensure the accuracy of our land records.
-The Surveyor-General, here at LINZ, sets the rules, standards and guidelines that professional surveyors must follow.
-We also audit the work of surveyors.
-Our monitoring and auditing helps ensure the ongoing integrity of New Zealand’s property rights system.
+Cadastral surveys can only be undertaken by a licensed cadastral surveyor or a person acting under the direction of a licensed cadastral surveyor.
+The Surveyor-General, here at LINZ, sets the rules and standards that licensed cadastral surveyors must comply with.
+We monitor compliance of cadastral surveys and also audit the work of surveyors.
+Our monitoring and auditing helps ensure the on-going integrity of New Zealand’s property rights system.